DorianAtSchool/SLT_experiments/README.md

 The rest of the repo contains other extra experiments (some work, some don't) reproducing existing papers from scratch (using PyTorch).

-The long-term vision of the repo is to conduct novel experiments and form conclusive insights, however the short-term goal is simply to familiarize myself with developmental interpretability through novel but simple short experiments.
+The long-term vision of the repo is to conduct novel experiments and form conclusive insights, however the short-term goal is simply to familiarize myself with developmental interpretability through novel but simple experiments.

 # Curriculum Learning and LLC in Grokking